sapped/Authenticated-Full-Stack-Streamlit/README.md

 7. If you need more help with docker, see below resources
 8. See pgadmin4 referenced guide below for instructions on connecting DB to pgadmin4 if you need help with that

+### Default Implementaion
+This repo shows a default use-case where you can create, read, update, delete a basic "item" example.
+You can see how a RESTFUL configuration might flow between Streamlit, FastAPI, and Postgresql.
+With the added benefit of /pgadmin4/ to confirm your database is properly updated (see below reference resources on how to connect pgadmin4)

 ### Authentication
 The nginx project.conf file puts everything behind basic htpasswd authentication by including this in the top "server" block.
 Again, see the README in the repo folder nginx/auth for details on how to create the (super easy to make) .htpasswd file that drives this basic authentication